 - being very thirsty

-The symptoms are often the same in adults and children, although children may become floppy and sleepy.
+The symptoms of heat exhaustion are often the same in adults and children, although children may become irritable too.

-If someone is showing signs of heat exhaustion, they need to be cooled down.
+If someone is showing signs of heat exhaustion they need to be cooled down and given fluids.

 Things you can do to cool someone down